-Which is the best London airport for me?
+What's the best London airport for me to use?

 DANIEL LEAL-OLIVAS/AFP/AFP/Getty Images

-Alternatively, there's a train direct connecting to Paddington station in west London.
-The Heathrow Express takes 15 minutes to Terminals 1, 2 and 3, with the on-the-spot fares starting at £22 for a single ticket and £37 return.
+Alternatively, there's a train directly connecting to Paddington station in west London.
+The Heathrow Express takes 15 minutes to Terminals 1, 2 and 3 and a further five minutes to Terminals 4 and 5, with the on-the-spot fares notoriously pricey.

-Long dubbed the UK's most expensive train journey, heavy criticism has led to the introduction of cheaper advance tickets, starting as low as £5.50 when bought 90 days ahead of a weekend trip and £12.10 for a weekday.
+Long dubbed the UK's most expensive train journey, heavy criticism has led to the introduction of cheaper advance tickets; if you buy a month or two ahead, you can generally get a good deal.

 Heathrow can feel like a shopping mall with an airport attached -- but it's still a great airport.

-Jack Taylor/Getty Images Europe/Getty Images
+Jack Taylor/Getty Images

-Business Class tickets, offering more legroom, cost £32 one-way and £55 return.
+Another rail service, formerly known as Heathrow Connect, now comes under the TFL Rail branding -- it's due to become part of the soon-to-launch Crossrail service.

+This train stops at intermediate stations between Paddington and Heathrow, is somewhere in between the Piccadilly Line and the Heathrow Express in terms of expense and you can pay using Oyster or contactless.

+Word of warning, you can't get to Terminal 5 via this service — it stops at Terminal 4.
-National Express operates 51 coach services per day from Victoria coach station, a five-minute walk south from Victoria train station.
-Turn-up-and-board tickets cost £10 single, with £5 advance tickets available.

-An open return costs £26, while fixed returns can be secured for as low as £14.
-Journey times are optimistically advertised as 35 minutes, although London's notorious traffic often means it can take twice as long.
+National Express operates coach services from Victoria coach station, a five-minute walk south from Victoria train station.
+Journey times are optimistically advertised as 35 minutes, although London's notorious traffic often means it can take twice that.

-A traditional black cab can take you to and from Heathrow meaning you don't have to deal with public transport.
-But depending on traffic, journey times can be anywhere between 30 minutes and one hour, with prices set between £46 and £87.
+A traditional black cab can take you to and from Heathrow, avoiding public transit altogether.
+But depending on traffic, journey times can be anywhere between 30 minutes and one hour and prices can be steep.

-Taxis can take five passengers, with some larger vehicles able to accommodate six, plus wheelchairs and buggies.
+Taxis can usually take five passengers, with some larger vehicles able to accommodate six, plus wheelchairs and buggies.

-Ride-share services and minicabs -- as pre-booked cabs are known in the UK -- can be booked for private trips and will cost less.
-However, the likes of Uber are not allowed to send their drivers into the terminal to greet you, meaning more traditional methods are more stress-free.
+Ride-share services such as Uber and business-travel oriented Addison Lee or minicabs -- as pre-booked cabs are known in the UK -- can be scheduled for private trips and will likely cost less than an on-the-spot taxi, but still be pretty pricey.

 While Heathrow can at times feel like a shopping mall with an airport attached, it's unquestionably the best-served airport in London.